 When it comes to games and activities, be creative and follow your child’s lead on what makes them happy.

 Have your teenager pick a fun theme for their online birthday party.
-Announce the theme in the invitations and ask guests to dress up as the theme.
-Some fun ideas for themes are retro/hippy, roaring 20’s, or one of your preteen’s favorite movies, television shows, or books!
+Be sure to announce the theme on the invitations and ask guests to dress up.
+Everyone will be excited to change out of their lounge clothes and get dressed up in a fun, festive outfit!
+Some awesome ideas for themes include retro/hippy, roaring 20’s, or even one of your preteen’s favorite movies, television shows, or books.
+Regardless of what you end up going with, it never hurts to endow the birthday boy or girl with a crown!

 Other Party Notes